VinitKumar01/2025-Daily-Code-Logs/README.md

 26-6-2025 || Optimized the image gallery and comparision page and also did some final touches to the truckspark project website.

 27-6-2025 || Wrapped of TruckSpack project website by doing some bug fixies.

+28-6-2025 || Learnt about some more devops concepts like using nodejs to start and delete autoscaling servers on AWS.